-In General ... every main head is set up with 90° lead for the ingoing movements.
+In General ... every main rotor head is set up with 90° lead for the ingoing inputs.
 The reason ist simple physics, on a rotating system we have always 90° delay.
-On every heli, no matter if flybar or flybarless and how many blades.
+This goes for each and every heli, no matter if flybar or flybarless and how many blades.

-If you turn a blade over the tail boom and give elevator nose down it won't move! - If you turn the blade on a CW system on the right side of the heli (90deg to tail boom) it will move max. positive at elevator nose down.
+If you turn a blade over the tail boom and input elevator nose down it won't move!
+If you turn the blade on a CW system on the right side of the heli (90 deg to tail boom) it will move max. positive at elevator nose down.

-This pahse adjustment will be done on 2 blade or flybarred helis mechaniclly.
-On multiblades you won't have a good solution doing this of course.
-So set the head for best linkage layout straight from blade grip to swash and do the rest with our servo rotation in swash expert (5.0 pro needed).
+This phase adjustment is built-in on 2-bladed flybarless or flybarred helis mechanically.
+On multiblade setups, often you don't have a good mechanical solution doing this of course.
+So set the head for best linkage layout vertical from blade grip to swash plate and do the final setup with our servo rotation in swash plate expert (5.0 pro needed).

-The 90° is a starting position, fine tuning must be done in flight.
-For this do a quick start from hover.
-If the heli wobbles on aileron first before accelerating on elevator nose down decrease the rotation in 5° steps.
-VBar can handle wrong settings up to 30° so a little difference won't have much effect.
-For example on our BO 105 we have 70°.
+90° is a starting position, fine tuning must be done in flight.
+For this do a quick fly-away from hover.
+If the heli wobbles on aileron first before accelerating on elevator nose down decrease the rotation by 5° steps.
+VBar can handle wrong settings up to 30° so a little offset won't have much effect.
+For example on our BO 105 with 4-bladed heads we have 70°.
 This value depends on blades, headspeed, dampening and weight.